General Studies Program

 HUM 485 Humanities Capstone

-Electives (45 credits), within which must be completed two Arts & Science minors.
+Electives (45 credits), within which must be completed two Arts and Science minors.

 To meet senior level requirements in the program, at least 33 credits of electives must be taken at the senior level.